 Choose something difficult to guess (not your address, phone number, birthday, or 12345), and only give out the password to people who need it.
 Also, avoid sharing your internet connection with neighbors, since you don't know if they are going to practice the same security practices as you.

 If you haven't already done this, you can change these settings by following the instructions in the manual that came with your router.
 If you can't find the manual, you can probably find a PDF version online, and if that doesn't work, check out this resource about how to update your router settings.

 Virtual Private Networks

-If you wanted to go a step further, you could also sign up for a Virtual Private Network (VPN).
-This is software you install on your device that encrypts your internet connection even more.
+If you wanted to go a step further, you could also sign up for a Virtual Private Network (VPN) like NordVPN.
+This is a software you install on your device that encrypts your internet connection even more.

 The benefit of this is that it makes it appear you're not browsing from your home when you're online.
 This might confuse hackers and other cybercriminals and cause them to leave you alone.
 It also makes it more difficult for them to gain access to your network because there is another layer of security between you and them.

 For most people, this might be overkill, but if you have reason to suspect you will be targeted, it might be worth it to take this step.